fegyi001/mangol/README.md

 <mangol></mangol>
 ```

+## Production build

+Unfortunately there is some known issues with OL when build using Ahead-of-time (aot).
+To make aot possible, you should modify the `angular.json` and set `optimization: false` (default is `true`).
+After that, `ng build --prod --aot` should work fine.

 ## Basic example

 This is the simplest implementation of Mangol in a component (this will create a default map with one OpenStreetMap layer) :